Productive Disagreement with Buster Benson

 - "Where do you think my view is missing something important?"

-Buster says the skill can be bootstrapped through enjoyment: good questions often produce surprising answers, and surprise contains a little connection, insight, or new puzzle piece.5 In practice, that matters because curiosity needs reinforcement.
-If every disagreement only teaches your body “this is painful,” you will avoid.
-If a few conversations teach your body “something interesting can happen here,” a new pathway becomes available.
+Good questions often produce surprising answers, and that surprise carries a small hit of connection or new information.
+Curiosity needs reinforcement.
+If every disagreement only teaches your body "this is painful," you will avoid them all.
+If a few conversations teach your body "something interesting can happen here," a new pathway opens.

-Research on epistemic curiosity is mixed and should not be overclaimed, but one useful distinction is between interest-type curiosity — the pleasure of discovering something new — and deprivation-type curiosity — the drive to close a knowledge gap or eliminate uncertainty.6 In conflict, Buster’s map-building questions lean toward the first mode: not “I must get the answer so I can win,” but “there may be something here I do not yet understand.”
+Research on epistemic curiosity offers a useful distinction: interest-type curiosity (pleasure of discovering something new) versus deprivation-type curiosity (drive to close a knowledge gap or eliminate uncertainty).2 In conflict, Buster's map-building questions lean toward the first mode.
+Not "I must get the answer so I can win," but "there may be something here I do not yet understand."

 Practice